simpledotorg/simple-server/README.md

 ```

 We cleanup old migration files every once in a while and so running `db:migrate` would not work for the initial setup.
-While setting up a fresh DB you will need to load the schema first with `db:schema:load`. `db:setup` already takes care of this.
+When setting up a new database, `db:setup` will take care of everything (it runs `db:structure:load` under the hood).

 #### Developing with the Android app